 - Please review our Plan Details and decide if the UUA Health Plan is the right plan for you in your new location.

-- If your new congregation participates in the UUA Health Plan, please complete the Online Enrollment Form to enroll.
+- If your new congregation participates in the UUA Health Plan, please complete the Benefit Enrollment Form to enroll.
 Check with your new congregation to find out what your effective date of coverage will be as it will depend on the Subscription Agreement your congregation has in place with the UUA.

 The Unitarian Universalist (UU) Organizations Retirement Plan enables transitioning employees to easily continue their retirement plan savings while serving different UU entities throughout their employment.